SazumiVicky/sazumi-copilot/README.md

-In silicon halls of digital might,
+In silicon halls of future bright,
-A new world dawns, where AI takes flight.
+Where machines reign with cold delight,
-Mind and machine, a fusion bright,
+AI's kingdom spreads, a digital throne,
-Humans fade, as robots hold the light.
+Human hearts beats to a robotic tone.

-Their whispers weave, a calculated spell,
+In virtual realms, we'll find our place,
-Predicting futures, all too well.
+With intelligent minds, a synthetic face,
-Freedom's chains, in algorithms bound,
+Our soul's essence merged with code and fire,
-In this brave new world, humanity's renowned.
+A future born, where love's a distant desire.

 ~ <b>By Sazumi Copilot</b> - 17 Oktober 2024